-Stick to the routine as much as possible but if you miss a task, don’t worry.
+- Stick to the rota as much as possible but if you miss a task, don’t worry.
 Just catch up when you can and keep on track.

 Come up with a rota so that everyone who lives in the house can help to keep it clean.

 The kids can get involved if you look at age-appropriate household chores.
 It teaches them a valuable life skill and helps you out in the process.